TAP IS DELIVERED BY OUR TEACHER TRAINING COMPANY E-QUALITAS.

 We are the largest privately run national SCITT.
-Our specialist team of ITT consultants guide schools and graduates through the Teaching Apprenticeship application process including guidance on funding options, timings and delivery of the programme.
+Our specialist team of ITT consultants guides schools and graduates through the Teaching Apprenticeship application process including guidance on funding options, timings, and delivery of the programme.

-Our team of subject-specialist tutors have experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
+Our team of subject-specialist tutors has experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
 Our Tutors have a wealth of knowledge and experience supporting trainee teachers and are deployed out to visit trainees in school throughout the program.
-Our Tutors also run off the Job training sessions, which provides a forum for peer to peer discussion and learning.
+Our Tutors also run off the Job training sessions, which provide a forum for peer-to-peer discussion and learning.